The Talking Parcel: Synopsis

 H.H. then asks Penelope to calm down Tabitha, a Dragon who is despondent because she had naively allowed the Cockatrices to steal the eggs of her kin.
 While talking with her, Penelope catches a Toad spying on them.
 Upon questioning, the Toad, who introduces himself as Ethelred, divulges the existence of a drain which leads into Cockatrice Castle, and is made to switch his allegiance by having him titled a "master counter-spy".
 With Ethelred's help, the children find the Books of Government, which provide them with the information that Cockatrices can be overcome by a Weasel's bite, but only if those Weasels have consumed some rue beforehand.
 Its use is made all the more vital because the Weasels are natural cowards and the herb would make them more belligerent, but the only known supply in Mythologia is to be found in the Mandrake Forest, on Werewolf Island in the Singing Sea.

 After escaping the castle and sharing their discovery with H.H., Tabitha and Dulcibelle, the children, Parrot and Ethelred set out to gather allies: first in Weaseldom, the Weasels' domain under their lords Duke Wensleydale and Duchess Winifred; then with the Griffons, Mythologia's gold miners.
 Afterwards, they set out on the children's dinghy across the Singing Sea, where they encounter the nobility-obsessed Mermaid Desdemona and the dull-witted, hearing-impaired Sea Serpent Oswald, with the latter giving them a tow towards Werewolf Island.
 Arriving there, Parrot, Peter and Simon set out to find the rue, leaving Penelope and Ethelred with the boat.
 After Ethelred leaves to keep a lookout, Penelope encounters one of the island's resident Firedrakes, Fenella, who warns her that the indigenous Will-o'-the-Wisps have alerted the Werewolves to their presence.
 Penelope runs after Parrot and her cousins to warn them, but she and the boys are captured by the Werewolves, to be turned into Werewolves themselves.
 Alerted by Fenella, Ethelred comes to their rescue, and after being rejoined by Parrot, they escape the Werewolves with Oswald's help and in possession of a sizable supply of rue.

 Once back in the Crystal Caves, preparations for the attack on Cockatrice Castle are made, with Oswald, the Mermaids, and even Ethelred and Fenella's relatives joining the cause.
 While Parrot, Peter, Simon and most of their allies assault the castle directly, a small strike force led by Penelope and Ethelred infiltrates the dungeons through its drainage system and secures the Books of Government before the Cockatrices can destroy them out of spite.
 Upon their defeat, the Cockatrices are banished to a lonely island in the Singing Sea.
 After a cordial farewell, the children leave Mythologia with the promise to return again next year.

 Film adaptation

-It was made into an animated feature for television by Cosgrove Hall Films in 1978, debuting on ITV.
+It was made into an animated feature for television by Cosgrove Hall Productions in 1978, debuting on ITV.
 However, the film differs from the book in many details, mainly by including Penelope as the only human protagonist.